|

 Götz' watercolour (above) clearly shows that the object in the apothecary's hand is a small bottle.
 The apothecary's face and wig are different, Death does not wear an apron, and the walls are bare without any jars or cans.
 Instead of a turtle, a fish (a sturgeon?) and a horn are hanging.

-We will never know if there was a sturgeon or a turtle in the original painting, but the curious thing is that according to Pohle, in the orphanage hall with the 56 paintings hang from the ceiling five dried fish, including a sturgeon, three whale-shoulder-blades and one turtle.
+We will never know if there was a sturgeon or a turtle in the original painting, but the curious thing is that according to Pohle, in the orphanage hall along with the 56 paintings of the dance of death, there was hanging from the ceiling five dried fish, including a sturgeon, three whale-shoulder-blades and one turtle.

 Der Tod zum Apotheker: |